bjoern-janson/adaptive-intelligence-framework/README.md

 A successful adaptive system must preserve reality-driven correction.

-The objective is not:
+The objective is not

 > maximum power

-but:
+but

 > maximum generative capacity that remains beneficial after its own removal.